-(13) a decision of the presiding officer, unless appealed or unless he submits the question to the Senate for advice or decision; and

-(14) all incidental motions, such as motions relating to voting or other questions of a general procedural nature.
+- (11) to pass business in Committee of the Whole; - (12) to take from the table; - (13) a decision of the presiding officer, unless appealed or unless the presiding officer submits the question to the Senate for advice or decision; and - (14) all incidental motions, such as motions relating to voting or other questions of a general procedural nature. - \$50-70.

-S50-70.
 Amending motions.
 No more than one amendment and no more than one substitute motion may be made to a motion.
-This rule permits the main motion and two modifying motions.
+This rule permits the main motion and two modifying motions. - \$50-80.

-S50-80.
 Previous question.
-(1) Except as provided in subsection (2) of this rule, the effect of calling for the previous question, if adopted, is to close debate immediately, to prevent > the offering of amendments or other subsidiary motions, and to bring to vote promptly the immediately pending main guestion and the adhering subsidiary motions, whether on appeal or otherwise.

-the adhering subsidiary motions, whether on appeal or otherwise.
-(2) When the previous question is ordered on any debatable question on which there has been no debate, the question may be debated for one-half hour, one-half of such time to be given to the proponents and one-half to the opponents.
-(3) A call of the Senate is not in order after the previous question is ordered unless it appears upon an actual count by the presiding officer that a quorum is not present.
-(4) S50-90.
+(1) Except as provided in subsection (2) of this rule, the effect of calling for the previous question, if adopted, is to close debate immediately, to prevent the offering of amendments or other subsidiary motions, and to bring to vote promptly the immediately pending main question and the adhering subsidiary motions, whether on appeal or otherwise. - (2) When the previous question is ordered on any debatable question on which there has been no debate, the question may be debated for one-half hour, one-half of such time to be given to the proponents and one-half to the opponents. - (3) A call of the Senate is not in order after the previous question is ordered unless it appears upon an actual count by the presiding officer that a quorum is not present. - S50-90.
 Reconsideration.
-(1) Any Senator may, on the day the vote was taken or on the next day the Senate is in session, move to reconsider the question.
+(1) Any Senator may, on the day the vote was taken or on the next day the Senate is in session, move to

-EX. #1 6/14/84 18 SEN. RULES
+1 reconsider the question.

-A motion to reconsider may not be withdrawn after such next legislative day without the unanimous consent of the Senate, and thereafter any Senator may call it up for consideration; however, a motion to reconsider made after the 54th day of the session shall be disposed of when made.

-(3) A motion to recall a bill from the House of Representatives constitutes notice to reconsider and shall be acted on as a motion to reconsider.
-A motion to reconsider or to recall a bill from the House of Representatives may be made only under Order of Business No. 6 and, under that order of business, takes precedence over all motions except motions to recess or adjourn.

-(4) When a motion to reconsider is laid on the table, a twothirds majority is required to take it from the table.
-When a motion to reconsider fails, the question is finally and conclusively settled.

-(5) If a motion to reconsider third reading action is carried, there shall be no further action until the succeeding legislative day.
-(550-100.
+- 2 (2) A motion to reconsider may not be withdrawn after such 3 next legislative day without the unanimous consent of the Senate, 4 and thereafter any Senator may call it up for consideration; 5 however, a motion to reconsider made after the 54th day of the 6 session shall be disposed of when made. - (3) A motion to recall a bill from the House of Representatives constitutes notice to reconsider and shall be acted on as a motion to reconsider.
+A motion to reconsider or to recall a bill from the House of Representatives may be made only under Order of Business No. 6 and, under that order of business, takes precedence over all motions except motions to recess or adjourn. - (4) When a motion to reconsider is laid on the table, a two-thirds majority is required to take it from the table.
+When a motion to reconsider fails, the question is finally and conclusively settled. - (5) If a motion to reconsider third reading action is carried, there shall be no further action until the succeeding legislative day. - S50-100.
 Dividing a question.
-A Senator may move to divide

-(S50-100.
-Dividing a question.
-A Senator may move to divide a question if it includes two or more propositions so distinct in substance that if one thing is taken away a substantive question will remain.
+A Senator may move to divide a question if it includes two or more propositions so distinct in substance that if one thing is taken away a substantive question will remain. - S50-110.

-S50-110.
 Conference committee reports.
 When a conference committee report is filed with the Secretary of the Senate, the same shall be read under Order of Business No. 3, select committees, and placed on the calendar the succeeding legislative day for consideration on second reading.
 If recommended favorably by the Committee of the Whole, it may be considered on third reading the same legislative day.

-S50-120.
+\$50-120.
 Second reading.
 (1) The Senate may resolve itself into a Committee of the Whole for consideration of business on second reading, by approval of a motion for that purpose.